← Back to All Dogs

 Bullmastiffs & Mastiffs for Adoption in Calgary

-Mastiff-type dogs appear in Calgary rescues when owners underestimate the space, food costs, and veterinary expenses associated with giant breeds.
-A Bullmastiff can eat 4 to 8 cups of food daily, and veterinary procedures cost more due to higher anesthesia and medication doses.
-However, their exercise needs are surprisingly modest — a couple of moderate walks per day is usually sufficient.
-They are not suited to apartment living due to their size, but they are calm and quiet indoors.
+Mastiff-type dogs appear in Calgary rescues more often than people expect — usually because owners underestimate the space, food, and veterinary costs of a giant breed.
+A bull mastiff can eat 4 to 8 cups of food daily, and routine vet care costs more because of larger drug doses and extended anesthesia.
+The good news is their exercise needs are surprisingly modest: two moderate 20-to-30-minute walks per day is usually enough.
+They are not suited to apartment living due to their size, but they are notably calm and quiet indoors.

-All Bullmastiffs and Mastiff-type dogs listed below are from 13+ Calgary-area rescues and updated every 2 hours.
-Giant breeds take longer to find homes, so if you have the space and commitment, consider giving a gentle giant a second chance.
+All bull mastiffs and Mastiff-type dogs listed below are from 15+ Calgary-area rescues and updated regularly.
+Giant breeds take longer than average to find homes, so if you have the space, the budget for higher food and vet costs, and the commitment to a 7-to-10-year companion, consider giving a gentle giant a second chance.

 Bullmastiff Adoption FAQ